 5 Pro Tips for Better Screencasts:

-You’ve probably seen countless videos where the author simply recorded their entire desktop, including all the folders on their desktop, menubar, and even windows from other applications in the background.
+You’ve probably seen countless videos where the author recorded their entire desktop, including all the folders on their desktop, menubar, and even windows from other applications in the background.
 Nobody wants to see all that!
 Temporarily hide all those files and folders scattered around your desktop, or better yet…

 2. Use Full-Screen mode.